-1) How will you spend CAC funds?
-(Up to 500 characters)

-Indicate how CAC funds will be used.
+7) How will you spend CAC funds?
+(Up to 500 characters) Help text: Indicate how CAC funds will be used.

-2) What is your plan to raise matching funds for the project?
-(Up to 750 characters)

-Specify your anticipated income sources for the project.
-Indicate whether funds are pending or committed.

-3) Use this field to further explain your project budget.
-(Up to 1,000 characters)

-Detail any line items that require additional information.

-4) How will you proceed with your project if you don't receive the full amount of funding requested from CAC?
-(Up to 500 characters)

-Tip: Most applicants to Project Support I receive a portion of the funds they request, based on their score (generally 75% or greater).
-CAC does not expect any organization to carry out their full project on only a partial budget.

-5) Generate your Data Arts Funder Report.
+- 8) What is your plan to raise matching funds for the project?
+(Up to 750 characters) Help text: Specify your anticipated income sources for the project.
+Indicate whether funds are pending or committed. - 9) Use this field to further explain your project budget.
+(Up to 1,000 characters) Help text: Detail any line items that require additional information. - 10) How will you proceed with your project if you don't receive the full amount of funding requested from CAC?
+(Up to 500 characters) Help text: Most applicants to Project Support I receive a portion of the funds they request, based on their score (generally 75% or greater).
+CAC does not expect any organization to carry out their full project on only a partial budget. - 11) Generate your Data Arts Funder Report.
 You will upload it as one of your required support materials.
 Identify areas which items require additional explanation to help panelists better understand your financial and participation data. (up to 1,000 characters)